Lestroboy/new-c-project/README.md

         cout<<"YOU MIGHT HAVE NOT FOLLOWED THE INSTRUCTIONS :("<<endl<<endl;
     }

-    //ASKING WHEATHER HE/SHE WANT TO KNOW ABOUT ME.
+    //ASKING WEATHER HE/SHE WANT TO KNOW ABOUT ME.

     cout<<"DO YOU WANT TO KNOW ABOUT ME"<<endl;
     cout<<"            OR              "<<endl;